burger-mtbkr/step-panel/README.md

 ```
 ## Usage

-Here's an example of how to use the StepPanel component in your application:
+Here's an example of how to use the FormStepPanel component in your application:

 ```
 import React, { useState } from 'react';
-import StepPanel, { Step } from './components/StepPanel';
+import FormStepPanel, { Step } from './components/FormStepPanel';
 import 'bootstrap/dist/css/bootstrap.min.css';
 import 'bootstrap-icons/font/bootstrap-icons.css';